ShengdingHu/shengdinghu.github.io/_pages/about.md

 My current passion revolves around building **SCALABLE** solutions to AGI, which means the solutions will bring improvement simply with more resources on computation and data.
 This include:

-1. **Scaling Model**.
-This include
-   1. **Scaling Law**.
+1. **Scaling Pretrain**.
 Ensuring the growth of language models' ability is measureable and predictable.

-   2. **Scalable Supervision for LLM**.
-As we are running out of pretraining data and step into super-human tasks,  developing mechanisms for scalable oversight and dynamic evaluation is important.
+2. **Scaling RL**.
+This include developing scaling principles for scalable oversight, PPO, MCTS, etc.

-   3. **Scalable and Unified Foundation Models.**  Unifing modality, unifing training pipeline.
-Using generative model for everything.
+3. **Scaling World Model**  Unifing modality, unifing training pipeline, then scaling with pretrain and RL.
-   4. **Scale up Model's Reception.** Long context and life long context.

-2. **Scaling Data**.
-This include
-   1. **Scaling Data for LLM**.
-Scaling pretraining data, human expert data, synthetic data, etc. Data is all you need for AGI.
-   2. **Scalable Data for LWM**.
-Large world model will be the next milestone.
-Have we prepared enough data for them?

 In fact, I believe that we will not have achieved AGI until the model is capable of conducting scientific research independently.
 All the aforementioned points contribute to this objective.